 Replacement of tools in case of job fire, job theft (if in Employer-secured lockup), or job breakage is at Employer's expense.
 List of tools, sheets to be provided by the Employer and signed by Employer's representative and member at time of hire.
-They shall have thirty (30) days to obtain tools from date of ratification of contract.
 In the case of breakage or wear, the broken/worn tool must be provided to obtain replacement.
-Employer will maintain tools on list, wear and tear.
+Employer will maintain tools on the list for wear and tear.
 Tools will be replaced make for make.
 Theft claims will require Police Report numbers to be provided.